Direct Access to the

 Summary

 In the space industry, a latch is a vital mechanical device used to secure components of spacecraft and other space structures.
 Latches ensure stability and safety during the various phases of space missions, from launch to orbit to re-entry.
-They are employed in spacecraft assembly, satellite deployment, extravehicular activities, and landing systems.
+They are employed in spacecraft assembly, Satellite deployment, extravehicular activities, and landing systems.
 Examples include latches on the International Space Station, the Space Shuttle, Mars rovers, and SpaceX's Dragon capsule.
 Despite the challenges and risks associated with mechanical failure and material degradation, latches are designed with robustness and redundancy to ensure mission success and safety.

 --